nrdg/cloudknot/paper/paper.md

 # Summary

-In the quest minimize time-to-first-result, many computational scientists are turning to cloud-based distributed computing with commercial vendors like Amazon to run their computational workloads.
+In the quest to minimize time-to-first-result, many computational scientists are turning to cloud-based distributed computing with commercial vendors like Amazon to run their computational workloads.
 Yet cloud computing remains inaccessible to many researchers.
 A number of python scientific libraries have